tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Astral Warlock

-_Recharge 11+:_ Until the end of the battle; when you hit with an attack that does negative energy or poison damage, you gain temporary hit points equal to your level.
+_Recharge 11+:_ Until the end of the battle; when you hit with an attack that does necrotic or poison damage, you gain temporary hit points equal to your level.

 **Quirk:** Cackles when excited.

+---

+#### Azure

+_Recharge 11+:_ When you reduce a nearby non-mook enemy (or the last mook of a mob) to 0 hp with an attack that deals lightning damage, teleport to the enemy’s location.

+**Quirk:** Fascinated with the other blue orbs.

 ---